LouieNotHere/commodity/BETAREADME.md

-# Commodity (Legacy) Plugin v1.1.0 (Beta) - Precautions & Instructions
+# Commodity Plugin v1.1.0 (Beta) - Precautions & Instructions

 ### ⚠️ Notes Before Using
-- You are running Commodity (Legacy) in version v1.1.0b, meaning that you are running a beta version of this plugin before the release.
+- You are running Commodity in version v1.1.0b, meaning that you are running a beta version of this plugin before the release.
 - Expect some bugs or issues with this version as it can be unstable and may cause some performance degradation.

 ## Recommended Actions